extrange/personal-blog/docs/blog/posts/2025-09-10-how-to-run-online-business-aws.md

 Unfortunately, SnapStart does not work with container images, which doesn't fit my use case.

+### How about GCP's Cloud Run?

+GCP Cloud Run is similar to AWS App Runner, and lets you run a container billed by the second.
+Unlike App Runner, it supports scaling to zero completely, meaning there is no monthly minimum.
+However, scaling to zero means that the container's memory is no longer allocated, which can lead to increased latency for cold starts.

+To achieve the same latency characteristics as App Runner, Cloud Run supports keeping a minimum number of instances warm.

+For the equivalent 0.25vCPU, 512MB RAM setup, the price for 1 month is

+- vCPU: $\$0.0000025 \div 4 \times 2628000 = \$1.6425$
+- Memory: $\$0.0000025 \div 2 \times 2628000 = \$3.285$

+Total = $4.9275

+While this is higher than App Runner's minimum cost ($2.60/month), it is possible to run the service completely on demand and only pay for what you use (albeit with long cold start times).

 ### Why not AWS Lightsail for the database?

 AWS Lightsail (a VPC service) is a cheap way to run Postgres; the cheapest plan is $5/month.
 You'll need to manage updating and scaling yourself, however.
 Also, this makes my IaC a bit less isolated, since multiple applications are going to be sharing the same database - have to be careful to avoid using the same name for databases.